 Live Sound: Engineer.
 Tom Shevlin was involved in sound and in radio broadcasting as far back as high school in the mid ‘60s.
 In the early 1970’s he was concurrently performing blues music, apprenticing as a live sound technician and studying electronics at Seneca...read more

-Engineer-Producer: Peter Houston started his career in 1955 at CKEY Radio in Toronto as an asst. in the recording dept. where he alsoo did some work on weekends as traffic reporter. http://www.youtube.com/embed/-B8pRtnaZ9o 1962 started at RCA Victor studios in...read more
+Engineer-Producer: Peter Houston started his career in 1955 at CKEY Radio in Toronto as an asst. in the recording dept. where he also did some work on weekends as traffic reporter.
+1962 started at RCA Victor studios in Toronto as a laquer cutter, tape duplicator and...read more

-Loudspeakers: Loudspeaker designer.
-Martin Stec: -Began in the Loudspeaker Industry in 1976-7 while attending University of Waterloo. -Joined Angstrom Acoustic Laboratories in 1979 in a Design / Engineering capacity. -At the same time, began taking advantage of the...read more
+Loudspeakers: Designer.
+Martin Stec: Began in the Loudspeaker Industry in 1976-7 while attending University of Waterloo Joined Angstrom Acoustic Laboratories in 1979 in a Design / Engineering capacity.
+At the same time, began taking advantage of the physical...read more

 Studio Owner-Manager: Phase One/Metalworks.
 Phase One originally opened its door in 1973.
 At that time, Canada as a whole, and Toronto in particular, was in desperate need of a world-class recording studio.
 This was the golden age of the record industry and with the...read more